Dheeraj-v/Dheeraj-v/README.md

 # 💫 About Me:
-I am a Frontend Engineer with experience of 8+ years in FE Technologies like <br>HTML5, CSS3, Javascript, jquery, ReactJS, I am learning Angular and NodeJS<br>with less experience and enhancing my knowledge in it.
+I am a Frontend Engineer with experience of 8+ years in FE Technologies like <br>HTML5, CSS3, Javascript, jquery, ReactJS, NodeJS, Angular

 ## 🌐 Socials: